GlacierDetox/Discord-Token-Logger/README.md

 # Discord-Token-Logger

 A Discord Token Logger.
-(Will be updated probably)
+(Will be updated in future probably)

 ## Usage